 5. Find community and connections

-“As most students established their friend groups during their first years, it wasn’t easy for me as a transfer student to fit in and make new friends.
-I was unfamiliar with the campus environment and often felt lost and wanted to return to the comforts of my home, but it is important to step out of your comfort zone.
-Make small changes such as talking to the student sitting beside you in class or joining clubs.
-I volunteered as an Imagine Day Orientation Leader and Arts Senior Orientation Leader.
-I also applied for a Work Learn position with Arts Academic Advising that I’m grateful for, as I’ve met so many amazing people and was able to build meaningful connections with them.”
+“Since most students had already found their friend groups in their first years, it wasn’t easy for me to fit in and make new friends as a transfer student.
+I felt unfamiliar with the campus and often wanted to return to the comforts of home.
+But it is important to step out of your comfort zone.
+Even small actions, like talking to the person sitting beside you in class or joining a club, can make a difference.
+I volunteered as an Imagine Day Orientation Leader and Arts Senior Orientation Leader, and also got a Work Learn position with Arts Academic Advising.
+I’m grateful for these opportunities, as I’ve met so many amazing people and was able to build meaningful connections with them.”

 – Megan Ong BA ’22, former Arts Peer Advisor

-“I recommend joining clubs that pique your interest.
-For me, debate club was a place where I was able to build friendships and improve on my communication.
-There is a place for everyone at UBC, all you have to do is find it; whether it be through clubs, academia, jobs or even friendships.”
+“I recommend joining clubs that match your interests.
+For me, debate club helped me build friendships and improve my communication skills.
+There is a place for everyone at UBC, all you have to do is find it, whether through clubs, academia, jobs or new friendships.”

 – Sumayya Ahmed BA ’23, former Arts Peer Advisor